← All Conditions

 Do I need a GP referral?

 No. Self-referrals are welcome for private consultations.
 Appointments are typically available within 2–3 days.
-If you have recently been discharged from hospital following a pneumothorax and would like a specialist review, you are very welcome to contact us directly.
+If you have recently been discharged from hospital following a pneumothorax and would like a specialist review, contact us directly.

 Book a Consultation